Hitchcock Hall Constitution: for an Autonomous House Government

 Article IV.
 The Bill of Rights

-There shall be no regulation made regarding the private behavior of any member of the House within his/her own room except as concerns such activities which will create excessive noise, possible danger or disturbances to himself or other members of the House, or which will lead to intrusion of public authorities into the House.
+There shall be no regulation made regarding the private behavior of any member of the House within their own room except as concerns such activities which will create excessive noise, possible danger or disturbances to himself or other members of the House, or which will lead to intrusion of public authorities into the House.

 Each member of the House is entitled to a degree of peace and quiet.